-When you're offered a "rate lock" from the lender, it means that you are guaranteed to get a specific interest rate over a determined period while you work on the application process.
-This saves you from getting through your entire application process and discovering at the end that your interest rate has gotten higher.
+A rate "lock" or "commitment" is a promise from the lender to lock in a certain interest rate and a certain number of points for you for a specified period during your application process.
+This keeps you from working through your entire application process and learning at the end that your interest rate has gotten higher.

-While there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
-You can get a longer period for your lock, but in doing so, will probably have a higher interest rate than you would with a shorter span of time
+Rate lock periods can vary in length, between 15 to 60 days, with the longer period generally costing more.
+You can get a longer period for your lock, but in doing so, will likely have a higher rate than you would with a shorter rate lock span of time

-In addition to choosing a shorter rate lock period, there are more ways you may be able to attain the lowest rate.
-The larger down payment you pay, the better your rate will be, since you will have more equity from the beginning.
-You may choose to pay points to reduce your rate over the term of the loan, meaning you pay more up front.
-One strategy that is a good option for some is to pay points to bring the rate down over the term of the loan.
-You pay more initially, but you will save money, especially if you keep the loan for a long time.
+In addition to choosing a shorter rate lock period, there are several ways you can get the lowest rate.
+A bigger down payment will result in a better interest rate, because you will be starting out with more equity.
+You can pay points to bring down your rate over the loan term, meaning you pay more initially.
+One strategy that makes financial sense for some is to pay points to improve the rate over the life of the loan.
+You'll pay more initially, but you will come out ahead in the end.

 Got a Question?